Student Outreach Services

 SOAR House

-In the Fall of 2023, SOAR has been allocated use of the Corner House, the brick facility on the corner of Spruce and Front Streets.
+In the Fall of 2023, SOAR was allocated use of the Corner House, the brick facility on the corner of Spruce and Front Streets.
 This will allow SOAR to have a base of operations to place SOAR members in the residence who will more intensely focus on providing support to students on an as-needed basis.
 Things that could occur include, but are not limited to:

 • A Safe Haven